Human rights in the Philippines: Transnational advocacy

 There are international advocacy groups that aim to promote the causes of environmental and human rights defenders in Mindanao, Philippines.
 Activism carried out by transnational organizations, which may be described as ‘participatory’, may solicit engagement from local actors, stakeholders, and poor members of communities and include them all in policymaking decisions.
 Regarding the Lumad, human rights defenders wish to bring attention to Indigenous social issues.
-According to Duraippah et al., ideal participation is reached when the principles of transparency and empowerment—through the education of transnational actors through local actors —emphasize the needs of Indigenous peoples.
+According to Duraippah et al., ideal participation is reached when the principles of transparency and empowerment—through the education of transnational actors through local actors—emphasize the needs of Indigenous peoples.

 Social power illustrates the exclusion of Lumad people from political decisions, which in turn, perpetuates existing human rights issues.
 Power in this case is an umbrella term since social power is the real desire in order to pursue true control over livelihoods and the rules that govern them.
 As of 1998, social power was not in the hands of Indigenous peoples, therefore, online organizing serves to arm individuals in their community organizing network with education to balance with the inherent power conflict.

 Lumad peoples rely on the natural resources on their ancestral lands for their livelihoods; they are therefore deprived of means to support themselves and their families when they are displaced or forced to evacuate.
 Fundraising by advocacy groups serve to support Lumad communities and their highest form of protest.

+Indigenous land rights

+Philippine Indigenous peoples are granted rights to their ancestral domain under the Indigenous Peoples' Rights Act.
+Under the law, ancestral domain belongs to all generations and includes its physical environment, including the spiritual and cultural bonds sites.
+The law also recognizes Indigenous peoples' rights to the natural resources within the ancestral domain.
+The 2022 State of the Indigenous Peoples Address Report by Legal Rights and Natural Resources Center states that 1.25 million hectares of Indigenous lands are threatened by destructive projects that may cause massive ecological disturbance including biodiversity loss and pollution.

+Impunity

+Human rights groups, such as Karapatan, Amnesty International, and Human Rights Watch, have pointed to a culture of impunity as an issue that allows human rights violations to continue in the Philippines.

+The United Nations Human Rights Office said that the Philippines needs to address impunity and barriers to seeking justice.
+It said that the Philippine drug war and government measures against national security threats lead to human rights abuses, such as the vilification of dissent, arbitrary arrest and detention, and extrajudicial killings.